Cathy A.

 You can learn how to perfectly outline your persuasive speech with the help of our guide!

-The policy claim talks about the below persuasive goals: immediate action and passive agreement.
+The policy claim has two persuasive goals: immediate action and passive agreement.

 The immediate action persuades the audience to start engaging in certain behaviors.
 It requires the speaker to convince the audience to act upon his proposal quickly.